trailofbits/irene3/challenge-readmes/INSTALL.md

 ## Installing Ghidra

-To install ghidra unpack the `ghidra_10.1.5_PUBLIC_20220726.patched.zip` to a location where you want your Ghidra home to be.
+To install Ghidra unpack the `ghidra_10.1.5_PUBLIC_20220726.patched.zip` to a location where you want your Ghidra home to be.

 Run Ghidra by `<path to ghidra>/ghidraRun` which should open a menu to create a new project.